Aryanjstar/MLSA_IIITDWD/README.md

 # MLSA Chapter IIIT Dharwad

 ## Overview
-**Share** is a web platform developed for the **MLSA Chapter at IIIT Dharwad**, aiming to engage students with resources, updates, and events related to the Microsoft Learn Student Ambassador (MLSA) program.
+It is a web platform developed for the **MLSA Chapter at IIIT Dharwad**, aiming to engage students with resources, updates, and events related to the Microsoft Learn Student Ambassador (MLSA) program.
 The platform helps connect students with MLSA initiatives and provides a space to stay updated on community-driven activities.

 ## Features
 - **Community Updates**: Stay informed about the latest events, programs, and news from MLSA.